Syed Sallauddin Pasha: Performances and reviews

-Pasha has promoted dance and movement therapy for people with special needs.
+Pasha has promoted dance and movement therapy for people with disabilities.

 He directed Europe's biggest therapeutic theater project Ramayana on Wheels with 108 Finnish special children and adults, in collaboration with Espoo, which was performed at International Theater Festival.
 He has also conducted therapeutic workshops for tsunami victims.
 He has also orchestrated Durga and Martial Arts on Wheels with 200 disabled children and adults.

 His dance productions include Bharatanatyam on wheelchairs, Sufi dance on wheelchairs, Yoga on wheelchairs, Bhagawad Gita on wheelchairs, Ramayana on wheels, Rumi on Wheels, Chariots of the Gods, wheelchair on wings.

 Pasha has presented his dance performances at Rastrapati Bhavan for the President of India Pranab Mukherjee.
 His Miracle on Wheels show for the United Nation Information Centre and Indian Council for UN Relations on 2 May 2015 at FICCI auditorium, New Delhi on the anniversary of Convention on the Rights of Persons with Disabilities.

 Pasha presented his Miracle on wheel performance for Taj Mahotsav in February, 2015.
 He has also presented Kathak Dance Performance in conjunction with the exhibition of "Islamic Art of India" on the occasion of the exhibition launching in March, 2002 at the Islamic Arts Museum Malaysia, officiated by the Prime Minister of Malaysia, Mahathir Mohamad and for the special performance graced by His Majesty Sirajuddin of Perlis, King of Malaysia.